vistalab-technion/cs236781/_assignments/hpc-servers.md

 Here the `-c 2` and `--gres=gpu:1` options specify that we want to allocate 2 CPU cores and one GPU to the job, the `--pty` option is required for the session to be interactive and the last argument `ipython` is the command to run.
 You can specify any command and also add command arguments after it.
+In this example we didn't specify the queue to submit to (`-p`) which may or may not be right for your use case.
+Indeed, you can see that the example ran on `rishon1`, which is not one of the dedicated course nodes.

 Notes:
 1. You should use interactive jobs for debugging or running short one-off